LSP20xx/crypto-keys-generator/README.md

 # Crypto Keys Generator

-This project is a tool for generating private keys for multiple cryptocurrencies from a 12-word mnemonic seed phrase.
+This project is a tool for generating private keys and addresses for multiple cryptocurrencies from a 12-word mnemonic seed phrase.

 ## Features

-- Generates private keys for:
+- Generates private keys and addresses for:

   - Bitcoin (BTC)
   - Litecoin (LTC)
   - Dogecoin (DOGE)